esp32-net6-serial

 });

-That’s how simple we could communicate an ESP32 with a NET6 application written in C#.
-In the next entry in the series, we will move on to wireless communication via WiFi, seeing how to use HTTP requests.
+This is how simply we could communicate an ESP32 with a NET6 application written in C#.
+In the next post of the series, we will move on to wireless communication via WiFi, seeing how to use HTTP requests.